Self Guided Walks

 Wilts and Berks Canal Walk

 This walk starts at the Margaret Brown Garden by the river Thames (formerly the Canal Company Wharf) at the end of Wilsham Road near the iron bridge bearing the name of the canal company.
 The walk follows the old line of the Wilts and Berks Canal which originally joined the river here.
 It returns via the new Jubilee Junction with the Thames which opened in 2006.
 In that year, the Wilts and Berks Canal Trust published a leaflet with this guide to the walk and a map.
-Download it by clicking here.
+Download it (pdf format only) by clicking here.

 The Thames Path Abingdon to Oxford